openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

 ## Information Security Assessment

 The registry by its nature will store personally identifiable information (PII) and the database will come under the local or national privacy and data protection laws.
 In many cases, this means that the data has to be stored in different servers and / or relevant security and isolation procedures must be followed.
-At a API level however, we propose different privilages, roles and scope that enable the interested party making the query to access this information.
+At a API level however, we propose different privileges, roles and scope that enable the interested party making the query to access this information.

 For the purpose of testing the registry, we have reviewed two specific documents / publications from National Institute of Standards and Technology (NIST).
 [1][2][3]